MaestroKesero/MaestroKesero.github.io/_posts/2024-10-13-Skibidi-Forensics-TCP1P2024.md

 Dificultad: <font color=green>Easy</font>

-**Enunciado**
+# Enunciado

-    So my friend just made a new image format and asked me to give him a test file, so I gave him my favorite png of all time.
+"So my friend just made a new image format and asked me to give him a test file, so I gave him my favorite png of all time.
 But the only thing I receive back is just my image with his new format and its "specification" file, don't know what that is.
-Can you help me read this file?
+Can you help me read this file?"

 # Archivos